How to Install Zabbix with Apache on Ubuntu 24.04

 http://localhost/zabbix

-Select the installation language and continue.
+Select your preferred installation language and proceed.

 Configure the database

-Type in the server name and continue.
+Enter your server name and continue.

 - Username: Admin